Vegetarian's Japan Guide

 If you have been to a Japanese castle already, you will be impressed by this castle’s tall keep.
 Currently, there are only two castles in Japan with a five-story castle keep, with Matsumoto Castle Keep being the older one (the other one is the elegant Himeji Castle in Hyōgo Prefecture).

 From mid-April to October, free guided tours are offered to visitors of Matsumoto Castle.
-English tours are conducted by volunteer guides from the Alps Language Service Association.
+Volunteer guides from the Alps Language Service Association conduct English tours.
 For more details on how to book a tour guide, please refer to their website HERE.

 The Appearance of Matsumoto Castle